agsheves/Decis-Country-Data-API/README.md

 ## Custom Rating Terms

 Users can request custom ratings that align with this system.
-These custom results are linked to a particular user or team.
-THese are only included in responses to requests submitted with the appropriate credentials otherwise, these are skipped and only the standard DCDR ratings are returned.
+These custom results are linked to a particular user or team and are only included in responses to requests submitted with the appropriate credentials.
+Otherwise, these are skipped, and only the standard DCDR ratings are returned.
-The conditions that generate the custom ratings should closely align with the conditions used in the DCDR ratings as the custom terms are a terminology change, while the underlying methodology remains the same.
+Note that custom terms are a terminology change only: the underlying Decisi methodology remains the same.
+Therefore, custom ratings are unavailable when terminologies cannot be aligned.

+## Questions

+Please [email support](mailto:support@decis.ai) with any questions